Dr. Deborah Henderson

 Greenhouse Research Co-ordinator

 Soon after finishing his Agriculture Engineer degree in Ecuador in 1994, Andrés started working in the Floriculture and Cut Flower industry until 1999.
 After working for six years in the industry as a Rose Grower he decided to continue his education.
 He finished his Master Degree in Crop Production and Plant Science in Miyazaki University, Japan in 2002.
 In 2007 he started working at the Greenhouse Industry in Canada.
-Andrés joined the Institute for Sustainable Horticulture in 2010 and has worked extensively in applied research as a horticulture specialist and possess more than 20 years of experience in the industry.
+Andrés joined the Institute for Sustainable Horticulture in 2010 and has worked extensively in applied research as a horticulture specialist and possesses more than 20 years of experience in the industry.

-As a horticulturist he is being member of the International Horticulture Society since 2000 and the British Columbia Institute of Agrologist since 2012.
-His expertise and background includes, Protected Cultivation, Greenhouse Environments, Soilless media, Plant Nutrition and Fertilizers.
+As a horticulturist, he is being a member of the International Horticulture Society since 2000 and the British Columbia Institute of Agrologist since 2012.
+His expertise and background include Protected Cultivation, Greenhouse Environments, Soilless media, Plant Nutrition and Fertilizers.
 In his current position, Andrés coordinates greenhouse research trials, many of which are carried out in collaboration with industry partners to promote and create sustainability.
 Recent projects and trials have included investigating the value of Biochar in horticulture applications.
 Andrés is keen learning about Plant Factory and Artificial Lighting.

 Elizabeth Hudgins MSc.

 Elizabeth Hudgins has been a plant pathology resource and researcher with the Institute for Sustainable Horticulture since 2014.
-Her passion for plant diseases took her from University of Toronto for her BSc to Michigan State University where she received her MS degree working on a Fusarium oxysporum f.sp. apii: a wilt disease of celery.
+Her passion for plant diseases took her from the University of Toronto for her BSc to Michigan State University where she received her MS degree working on a Fusarium oxysporum f.sp. apii: a wilt disease of celery.
 At the end of her degree, she discovered the exciting world of applied diagnostics and was invited to work as the State Plant Disease Diagnostician for Oklahoma.
 She returned to Canada in 1998 and continued to work in plant disease diagnostics with the BC Ministry of Agriculture and Food.
 After a break off to raise children, she is pleased to be back in the world of microbiology and plants with the Institute for Sustainable Horticulture where she currently spends her time on Trichoderma sp. research and development.